influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/concepts/glossary.md

 See [Authentication and Authorization](/influxdb/v0.12/administration/authentication_and_authorization/).

 ## wal (Write Ahead Log)
 The temporary cache for recently written points.
-To reduce the frequency with which the permanent storage files are accessed, InfluxDB caches new points in the WAL until their total size or age triggers a flush to more permanant storage.
+To reduce the frequency with which the permanent storage files are accessed, InfluxDB caches new points in the WAL until their total size or age triggers a flush to more permanent storage.
 This allows for efficient batching of the writes into the TSM.

 Points in the WAL can be queried, and they persist through a system reboot.
 On process start, all points in the WAL must be flushed before the system accepts new writes.